-- k. have information on public sources, including, for example, content made public at social media websites.
+- k. have information on public sources, including, for example, content made public on social media websites.

 3.1 We may use, sell or disclose the personal data we collect only where one or more of the below outlined principal legal grounds and specific business purpose justifications exist.

 |Consent.||Where you have consented in a documented manner to our processing of your personal data.|

 |Performing under our contract with you.||To fulfill your request for orders, support, or Services under an existing or potential contract with you; facilitate you conducting business with us or perform a transaction with you; contact employees of our clients, partners and suppliers.
 For example, where a transaction involves our suppliers or strategic alliances, this may include sharing information with other parts of ICF, ICF's business partners or alliances, clients, financial institutions, and postal or government authorities involved in fulfillment (subject to any confidentiality obligations that may exist).
 It also may be used to administer and develop our relationship with you.|